mkmat/ETH-Computational-Thinking-Labs/README.md

     conda create -n myenv python=3.7 scipy=0.17.3 astroid babel

 This will create a new directory myenv in your conda/envs directory.
-Start vscpde.
+Start vscode.
 Press ctrl-alt-p and search for: python: select interpreter.
 Choose myenv from the list, if you prefer to use myenv in your current project.

 ## 4. Run python3 from the command line<a name="commandline"></a>